Exclusive: Foxconn to begin assembling top-end Apple iPhones in India in 2019 - source

 Importantly, Foxconn will be assembling the most expensive models, such as devices in the flagship iPhone X family, the source said, potentially taking Apple's business in India to a new level.

-The work will take place at Foxconn's plant in Sriperumbudur town in the southern state of Tamil Nadu, this source added.
+The work will take place at Foxconn's plant in Sriperumbudur town in the southern state of Tamil Nadu, said the source, who is not authorised to speak to the media and so declined to be named.

-Foxconn, which already makes phones for Xiaomi Corp, will invest 25 billion Indian rupees (US$356 million) to expand the plant, including investment in iPhone production, Tamil Nadu's Industries Minister M C Sampath told Reuters.
+Foxconn, which already makes phones for Xiaomi Corp in India, will invest 25 billion Indian rupees (US$356 million) to expand the plant, including investment in iPhone production, Tamil Nadu's Industries Minister M C Sampath told Reuters.

 The investment may create as many as 25,000 jobs, he added.